malmgrenola/rooster/README.md

    3. In the admin section click `Users` in the horizontal toolbar.
    4. Click on the user created in step 1
    5. confirm name change, email change and set as admin change when `Save` is clicked
-   6. Confirm user is removed when `delete` is clicked.
+   6. Confirm the user is removed when `delete` is clicked.

 Feature passed this test